MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-424-Conditions-Medicare-Payment/subpart-I-Requirements-Medicare-Diabetes-Prevention-Program-Suppliers-Beneficiary-Engagement-Incentives-Under-Medicare-Diabetes-Prevention-Program-Expanded-Model/section-424.210.md

 (d) *Clinical goals of the MDPP expanded model.* The following are the clinical goals for MDPP beneficiaries that may be advanced through in-kind beneficiary engagement incentives:

-(1) Attendance at core sessions, core maintenance sessions, or ongoing maintenance sessions.
+(1) Attendance at core sessions or core maintenance sessions.

 (2) Weight loss.